Registered Respiratory Therapy Program Brochure

 • BIOL B16: General Microbiology

-• CHEM B11 or CHEM B1A: Introduction to General, Organic, and Biochemistry or General Chemistry
+• CHEM B11: Introduction to General, Organic, and Biochemistry or CHEM B1A: General Chemistry I

-• MATH B27: College Algebra or higher-level Math
+• MATH B27: College Algebra or any transfer-level Math

 Assessment Tests

-All conditionally accepted students and alternates will be required to take the ATI TEAS exam, a state approved nursing assessment test.
-The ATI TEAS is not a pre-requisite to the Bakersfield College RTP program, however it is a requirement to secure an offered seat in the program.
+All conditionally accepted students and alternates will be required to take the ATI TEAS exam, a standardized exam used for admission into nursing and allied health programs.
+The ATI TEAS is not a pre-requisite to the Bakersfield College RRTP program, however it is a requirement to secure an offered seat in the program.
 Students need to study and test using the ATI TEAS, 7th edition, as earlier editions are no longer accepted.
 Bakersfield College students can look into a free study guide made available through the Student Success Lab-CSS 143.
 Students must rank at or above 62% on their first attempt on the ATI TEAS exam to be eligible for admission into the program.
 Students not meeting the criteria will be offered a remediation program.
 If students have already taken and passed the current version of the exam, they are not required to retake the exam if passed.

 Remediation Program

-Students who do not meet the ATI TEAS Score of 62%, will be considered eligible for enrollment into the RNP Program ONLY upon successful completion of the remediation courses listed below.
-These courses MUST be completed within 12 months from the initial application date to the RNP Program.
-Failure to meet this requirement would result in ineligibility.
+Students who do not meet the ATI TEAS Score of 62%, will be considered eligible for enrollment into the RRTP ONLY upon successful completion of the remediation courses listed below.
+These courses MUST be completed within 12 months from the initial application date to the RRTP.
+Failure to meet this requirement will result in ineligibility.
 For those students with a prior 1st attempt TEAS that do not meet this requirement, contact Educational Advisors for further instruction: Olly Garcia Beltran: alejandra.garciabeltran@bakersfieldcollege.edu, or Luz Vega: luz.vega@bakersfieldcollege.edu.

 1. ACDV B70 A through F Series — Study Skills with a “P” (passing grade)